JWillegers/AdventOfCode/README.md

 All my [AdventOfCode](https://adventofcode.com/) solutions in one repository. <br>
 Remember, not all code is optimized nor the smartest implementation.
 The code is written to get me to the answer, and not to be optimized for production.
 It also can contain hard-coded variables, when allowed by the puzzle. <br>
-2021 is the first year I officially tried AoC.
+2021 is the first year I tried AoC during december.

 Table of year and language.